DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Sovereign State and Its Competitors.md

 There had been little progress in eliminating economic localism.

-The Venetian government remained locked in a system in which only noble families who had centuries before been entered into the Gold BOok were allowed to participate.
+The Venetian government remained locked in a system in which only noble families who had centuries before been entered into the Gold Book were allowed to participate.

 Five families from mainland gained influence.
 Administration became privilege of nobleman.